zzm634/typeorm-no-arp/README.md

 ```

 This query selects all published photos with "My" or "Mishka" names.
-It will select results from position 5 (pagination offset),
+It will select results from position 5 (pagination offset)
 and will select only 10 results (pagination limit).
 The selection result will be ordered by id in descending order.
-The photo's albums will be left-joined and their metadata will be inner joined.
+The photo's albums will be left joined and their metadata will be inner joined.

 You'll use the query builder in your application a lot.
 Learn more about QueryBuilder [here](./docs/select-query-builder.md).